persalys/persalys/python/doc/user_manual/graphical_interface/field_model/user_manual_field_model.rst

     - takes floating point arguments (detected as the inputs of the model) (default: X0)
     - returns sequences of floats (detected as the outputs of the model) (default: Y0 = X0 + t) These sequences dimension must be equal to the number of nodes of the mesh.
-    - can used other statements defined in the Python editor
+    - can use other statements defined in the Python editor
-    - can used the mesh as an OpenTURNS object `Mesh <http://openturns.github.io/openturns/latest/user_manual/_generated/openturns.Mesh.html>`_ using **getMesh()** method.
+    - can use the mesh as an OpenTURNS object `Mesh <http://openturns.github.io/openturns/latest/user_manual/_generated/openturns.Mesh.html>`_ using **getMesh()** method.

  - the **Inputs** section allows to: